 You may not do the same topic for Task 1 and Task 2.
-Because of the activities included as part of the workshops and the breadth of material covered in this unit it is important for students to come prepared to all workshops, which includes having completed the set readings.
-If you are unable to attend any workshop please email the Unit Chair explaining your absence as soon as possible.
+Because of the activities included as part of the seminars and the breadth of material covered in this unit it is important for students to come prepared to all seminars, which includes having completed the set readings.
+If you are unable to attend any seminar please email the Unit Chair explaining your absence as soon as possible.

 Unit Fee Information

 All Commonwealth Supported Place (CSP), fee paying undergraduate and pre-2016 commencing students